FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone3/UserStory1/README.md

 - **Actor**: Player
 - **Goal**: Change the color and/or text of an existing marker.

-Preconditions
+**Preconditions**:

-The marker already exists.
+- The marker already exists.

-The player clicked on a marker OR has just created one.
+- The player clicked on a marker OR has just created one.

-Main Flow
+**Main Flow**:

-The system displays the editing popup.
+1. The system displays the editing popup.

-The player types a text (max 20–30 characters).
+2. The player types a text (max 15-20 characters).

-The player selects a color from the available options.
+3. The player selects a color from the available options.

-The player presses “Confirm.”
+4. The player presses “Confirm.”

-The system updates the marker with the new properties.
+5. The system updates the marker with the new properties.

-Postconditions
+**Postconditions**:

-The marker displays the updated properties.
+- The marker displays the updated properties.

-Exceptions
+**Exceptions**:

-If the text exceeds the character limit → the system truncates or rejects it.
+If the text exceeds the character limit → the system locks it.

-UC3 – Remove Marker
+### UC3 – Remove Marker

-Actor: Player
+- **Actor**: Player
-Goal: Delete an existing marker.
+- **Goal**: Delete an existing marker.

-Preconditions
+**Preconditions**:

-The marker exists on the map.
+- The marker exists on the map.

-Main Flow
+**Main Flow**:

-The player opens the editing popup for a marker.
+1. The player opens the editing popup for a marker.

-The player presses the trash icon.
+2. The player presses the trash icon.

-The system removes the marker from the map’s marker list.
+3. The system removes the marker from the map’s marker list.

-The marker disappears from the map.
+4. The marker disappears from the map.

-Postconditions
+**Postconditions**:

-The marker no longer exists on the map.
+- The marker no longer exists on the map.

-Exceptions
+**Exceptions**:

-None; if the marker does not exist, no action occurs.
+None;

 UC4 – View Markers